Art, Design & Architecture, Books, Healing Springs, Language, Motion Pictures, Symbolic Sight, Travels

 Benyus

-Marienbad is a renowned Bohemian spa town, known as Mariánské Lázne in Czech.
-Situated in a geological basin, the marshy valley’s curative mineral springs have been a draw for centuries.
-And not just a few springs — we’re talking about 140 mineral springs in the town and the surrounding area.
+Marienbad is a historic European spa town, known as Mariánské Lázne in Czech.
+Situated in a geological basin, the marshy valley’s curative thermal springs have been a draw for centuries.
+And not just a few — there are 140 mineral-rich springs in the town and the surrounding area.
 In the 1780s a humble spa house with four baths beside the “Maria Spring” gave the town its name.
 Marienbad’s reputation grew steadily, and the town gained its official public bath status in 1818.

-You may have heard of the town from the French film directed by Alain Resnais, L’Année dernière à Marienbad (Last Year at Marienbad), which won the 1961 Golden Lion at the Venice International Film Festival.
-The film wallows in ambiguities and repetitions which will render you either a) studious and somnambulant or b) bewildered throughout the entire 4-hour film that they insist is only 94 minutes.
+Take for example L’Année dernière à Marienbad (Last Year at Marienbad) directed by Alain Resnais, which won the 1961 Golden Lion at the Venice International Film Festival.
+The film, with its ambiguities and repetitions will render you studious and somnambulant — entering a liminal space.

 Did the man and woman meet last year or not?
 And was it Marienbad — or not?
 It may have been, it’s not certain.
-But the film itself was made in palaces and lodges in and around Munich, not in Marienbad.
-Nonetheless, the town offers itself up to such a dreamy composition and juxtapositions — reflecting the highly civilized Bohemian spa town of the Belle Époque with all of its intellectual and cultural influences — and the primeval, mud-oozing, rough and gorgeous forest-dwellings of hunter-gatherers.
+But the film itself was actually made in palaces and lodges in and around Munich.
+Nonetheless, Marienbad offers itself up to such a dreamy composition and juxtapositions — reflecting the highly sophisticated Bohemian spa town of the Belle Époque with all of its intellectual and cultural influences — and the primeval, mud-oozing, rolling, rough and gorgeous forest-dwellings of hunter-gatherers.

 My mind wanders to the heyday of the spa town, in the 1870s.
 I imagine an elderly woman out for her daily walk…